Introducing Maintenance & Support Plans

 The first is a growing body of work.
 We’ve launched more than a decade’s worth of projects, so we’ve had to figure out how to ensure every project stays up to date especially when it appears to be humming along without any needs.

 We’ve always been happy to answer questions and keep supporting work we’ve done.
 It’s also becoming increasingly important to discern where to spend our finite supply of attention.
-Maintenance and support plans expose formerly vague or hidden costs and assign value in a way that’s clear, professional and sustaintable.
+Maintenance and support plans expose formerly vague or hidden costs and assign value in a way that’s clear, professional and sustainable.

 Second is a much stronger proficiency with development tools and hosting infrastructure.
 A stroll back through some of this blog’s earlier posts will offer evidence of learning and diving deeper into the complexity of how a site exists and performs on the internet.
-While I wouldn’t dare mistake myself for a professional systems admininstrator, I’m comfortable with systems that years ago would have had me hesitate to offer support or guidance.
+While I wouldn’t dare mistake myself for a professional systems administrator, I’m comfortable with systems that years ago would have had me hesitate to offer support or guidance.

 In other words: we aren’t just offering plans, we can actually manage and support them.
 We’ve put a lot of time into policies, practices, and packages that should ensure service from which everyone can benefit.